 Bibliography

-Editor’s note: Comprehensive list of related accessibility references (including the normative references appeared in the reference section in clause 2) that is relevant to this Recommendation is all listed here.
-Need to confirm if this presentation is possible.
+Note: Comprehensive list of related accessibility references (including the normative references appeared in the reference section in clause 2) that is relevant to this Recommendation is all listed here.

 [b-ITU-T H.702] Recommendation ITU-T H.702 (2015), Accessibility profiles for IPTV systems.